dpmatthews/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 "Triggering off an expired task typically requires suicide triggers to remove the workflow that runs if the task has not expired".
 Why didn't we just recommend using the same clock expire trigger for these tasks?
 One downside is that this would trigger multiple "late" events rather than one.
-Is this something we have to live with at Cylc 8?
+Is this something we are happy to live with at Cylc 8?